JordanJGarcia/Shell/README.md

 # JShell - The Jordan Shell

 !!!
-NOT COMPLETE  !!!
+NOT COMPLETE - Still in development  !!!

 This is my implementation of a simple shell program.
-It supports many basic features including:
+It will support many basic features including:

 1. Aliases
   - You can add aliases that exist only while program is running.